tomas-fryza/avr-course/Labs/02-leds/README.md

 |   | 6 |  |
 |   | 7 |  |

-Use breadboard (or SimulIDE real time electronic circuit simulator), connect resistor and second LED to Arduino output pin in active-low way. **Restriction: use other than port B!**
+Use breadboard (or SimulIDE real time electronic circuit simulator), connect resistor and second LED to Arduino output pin in active-low way. **Let the second LED is connected to port C.**

 ### Version: Windows and Atmel Studio 7